Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Results

-Combining promting and steering does not only amplify the effect size, but also undesirable quality degradation of the generated summaries.
+Combining prompting and steering amplifies not only the effect size, but also the undesirable quality degradation of the generated summaries.
 Details can be found in the Appendix \ref{app:side_effects_of_combining_steering_and_prompting}.
 In general, the combination of both techniques provides the most favorable trade-off between efficacy and quality.